ekfrench17/3308_Team3_Project/README.md

 ## Team/Product Name

 Team members:

 Elaine French, ekfrench17, elfr2434@colorado.edu

 Jessica Carpenter, jeha6343, jeha6343@colorado.edu

 Carlos Garcia, caga5719, caga5719@colorad.edu

 JP, jofe1383, jofe1383@colorado.edu

 ### Weekly Meeting: Thursdays at 7pm MST

 ## Vision statement:
-what would you tell potential customers?
-Provide busy customers with easy to access recipes with ingredients they have at home.
+Provide busy customers with easy to access recipes using ingredients they have at home.

 ## Motivation:
-why are you working on this project?
 We all love to cook and this would be a product we would love to use ourselves!

 ## Risks to project completion, possibly including:
-new language or working environment no prior experience working with these team members lack of front and backend experience, git experience, SQL experience or building applications teammates in different time zones
+new language or working environment /n no prior experience working with these team members lack of front and backend experience, git experience, SQL experience or building applications teammates in different time zones